sebas77/Svelto.ECS/README.md

 ## Official Examples (A.K.A. where is the documentation?)

-Svelto doesn't have official documentation.
-The reason is that documentation is costly to mantain and...I reckon people don't need it, thanks to the highly documented and simple mini-examples.
-Please check and study them all regardless the platform you intend to use Svelto with.
+Documentation is costly to mantain so check the highly documented and simple mini-examples.
+Please study them all regardless the platform you intend to use Svelto with.

 ### * **Mini Examples**: [https://github.com/sebas77/Svelto.MiniExamples](https://github.com/sebas77/Svelto.MiniExamples) \(including articles\)
 * **Unit Tests**: [https://github.com/sebas77/Svelto.ECS.Tests](https://github.com/sebas77/Svelto.ECS.Tests)